osman12345/ChIP-Seq-Data-Analysis/README.md

 ## Overview

 This repository contains an R script for analyzing ChIP-Seq data, specifically for histone modifications such as H3K27Ac, H3K27me3, and H3K4me1.
-The script leverages popular bioinformatics libraries like `ChIPseeker`, `clusterProfiler`, and `ReactomePA` to perform data visualization, functional enrichment analysis, and peak annotation.
+The script uses popular bioinformatics libraries like `ChIPseeker`, `clusterProfiler`, and `ReactomePA` to perform data visualization, functional enrichment analysis, and peak annotation.

 ---